hxtree/galaxyops/README.md

 #### Code Structure

-A monorepo is believed to help streamline changes.
+A monorepo helps streamline changes.
 The project **MUST** be designed as a monorepo instead of polyrepo.
-Apps **MUST** be mostly serverless microservices.
+Apps **SHOULD** be mostly serverless microservices.
 Not every bit of code the organization maintains should go into the monorepo, but those that change together stay together.

 Microsoft backed Rush was selected over Nx, Lerna, Turbo, etc. for monorepo management.
-Nx would probably also be suitable, but rush has worked fine so far.
+Nx is also suitable, but rush has worked fine so far.
 A package base approach is preferred as to create a clear separation in layers.

 The structure of the parent project folder **MUST** follow the pattern established by Microsoft Rushstack.
 When it comes to individual package files,